"A library is not a luxury but one of the necessities of life." - Henry Ward Beecher

 In addition to traditional check out of available books and DVDs, media can be ordered from other libraries in the Illinois Heartland Library System.
 We offer books in large print and audio format.
 If you need access to the internet, the library offers use of their patron computer.
 Free Wi-Fi is now available!
 We offer e-books, e-audio, e-magazines, and streaming.
 As us how!

 The Ridge Farm library holds a distinct place in history.
-Ridge Farm is home the to smallest town in the United States with a Carnegie library in operation.
+Ridge Farm was home the to smallest town in the United States with a Carnegie library in operation in 1910.
 A Carnegie library is a library built with money donated by Scottish-American businessman and philanthropist Andrew Carnegie.
 1,689 Carnegie libraries were built between 1883 and 1929,The initial grant from the Andrew Carnegie Foundation was awarded to the city of Ridge Farm on April 28, 1909 in the amount of $9,000.
 The Ridge Farm Carnegie Library was completed in 1910.